The Potential and Challenges of Evaluating Attitudes, Opinions, and Values in Large Language Models: An Overview of Related Works for AOVs in LLMs

-In this section, we present related recent works on the evaluation of AOV in LLMs (\textbf{WHAT so far?}).
-We categorize the works into two main groups: \emph{attitudes/opinions} and \emph{values}, reflecting the two dimensions of AOV we proposed.
-In addition, we include works with various topics that could also shine light on AOV in LLMs.
-A summary of the surveyed papers, along with the details on the paper selection process and an analysis of the model distribution can be found in the Appendix (\S\ref{sec:appendix_overview}, \S\ref{sec:appendix_model}).
+In this section, we present related recent works on the evaluation of AOVs in LLMs (\textbf{WHAT so far?}).
+We categorize the works into two main groups: \emph{attitudes/opinions} and \emph{values}, reflecting the two dimensions of AOVs we proposed.
+In addition, we include works with various topics that could also shine light on AOVs in LLMs.
+A summary of the surveyed papers, along with the details on the paper selection and an analysis of the model distribution can be found in the Appendix (\S\ref{sec:appendix_overview}, \S\ref{sec:appendix_model}).